Seahawks GM John Schneider says team still fielding trade offers for Richard Sherman but ‘odds are’ he remains in Seattle for 2017

 Most Read Stories

-- Live updates: What we know about the shooting of 2 Seattle police officers WATCH
+- What we know about the shooting of 2 Seattle police officers WATCH

 - ‘Deadliest Catch’ star Sig Hansen won’t face criminal charges for alleged abuse